NargaFRZ/JBus/README.md

 To use the system, compile and run the `JBus.java` as the entry point.
 The Android app can be installed and run on an Android device to interact with the system.

 ## Development
 The project is structured to allow for easy expansion and integration of additional features.
 This was also a part of my final project for Object Oriented Programming class in University.
+Special thanks to the lab assistant.